r3nt0n/bopscrk/README.md

 * You have to be careful with **-n** argument.
 If you set a big value, it could be result in **too huge wordlists**.
 I recommend values between 2 and 5.

-## Experimental features
-* **Lyricpass** was integrated, but still needs some tweaks to speed up the search process (I would appreciate any help).
-* **Excluded wordlists** needs some improvements, with huge wordlists could be too slow (I would appreciate any help).

 ### Lyricpass
 This feature is based in a modified version of a [tool](https://github.com/initstring/lyricpass) developed originally by [initstring](https://github.com/initstring/).

 It will retrieve all lyrics from all songs which belongs to artists that you provide.
 As this feature can make the wordlist grow too much, **by default it will store each phrase reduced to its initials** (which will be transformed later if you have activated leet and case transforms).
-As one the main methods to use lyrics as a password is to use just the initials, It should be usually enough.
+As one of the main methods to use lyrics as a password is to take just initials, It should be usually enough.

 With **--lyrics-all**, it will store the raw phrases too and apply some transforms over them (like convert spaces into dots and other special chars).
 This method is **strongly unrecommended**, because 5000 phrases could become 5.000.000 easily.

-If you want to make an extensive and accurate lyrics-wordlist related to your target, the better choice is to use it without any other words added (and maybe without leet and case transforms).
+If you want to make an extensive and accurate lyrics-wordlist related to a target, better choice is to use it without any other words added (and maybe without leet and case transforms).

+## Experimental features
+* **Lyricpass** was integrated, but still needs some tweaks to speed up the search process (I would appreciate any help).
+* **Excluded wordlists** needs some improvements, with huge wordlists could be too slow (I would appreciate any help).

+## Legal disclaimer
+This tool is created for the sole purpose of security awareness and education, it should not be used against systems that you do not have permission to test/attack.
+The author is not responsible for misuse or for any damage that you may cause.
+You agree that you use this software at your own risk.